pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

-Running the `pachctl mount` command with the `--write` flag grants you write access to the mounted repositories, which means that you can open the files for editing and put them back to the Pachyderm repository.
+Running the `pachctl mount` command with the `--write` flag grants you write access to the mounted repositories, which means that you can open the files for editing and put them back to the MLDM repository.

 {{% notice warning %}}